Vol. 2 No. 2 (2024)

 Article ID: 1262

-In the present age and time, there has been a research explosion, thus, a huge diversity in research and methods.
+In the present age and time, there has been a research explosion, thus a huge diversity in research and methods.
 Defining, characterizing, specializing, and isolating major and minor research and methodology diversity is very significant.
-Qualitative research, for example, is one of the two major research approaches.
+Qualitative research, for example, is one of two major research approaches.
 However, what makes qualitative research qualitative or what is qualitative in qualitative research is a crucial question for understanding qualitative research.
 This is especially true for novices in the field of qualitative research who depart with this fundamental question.
-Scholarly attention is, therefore, needed to address this question.
+Scholarly attention is therefore needed to address this question.
 Noticeably, there is scanty literature on a substantial overview that captures the unique features of qualitative research.
 This paper aims to present a literature survey of the defining characteristics and guiding principles of qualitative research.
 The authors have extensive experience in qualitative research.
 Based on their review, the paper outlines the commonly shared characteristics of qualitative research.
-In the current landscape of resulting research diversity, the highlights on the overview of qualitative research in the present paper are particularly pertinent especially for novice researchers entering the field.
+In the current landscape of resulting research diversity, the highlights of the overview of qualitative research in the present paper are particularly pertinent, especially for novice researchers entering the field.

 Article